Enabling and Analyzing How to Efficiently Extract Information from Hybrid Long Documents with LLMs: Introduction

 \section{Introduction}

-Large Language Models (LLMs) have exhibited remarkable capabilities in various natural language tasks, demonstrating their potential to comprehend and process intricate textual data~\cite{wei2023chainofthought,wang2023selfconsistency,zhou2022least,kojima2023large}.
-In addition to their success in textual data, the study by~\cite{chen2023large} highlights the effectiveness of LLMs in handling tabular data.
-However, despite their proven proficiency in understanding and analyzing both textual and tabular data individually, research exploring the capacity of LLMs to tackle hybrid documents, which combine these two types of data, remains relatively scarce.
+LLMs have exhibited remarkable capabilities in various natural language tasks, demonstrating their potential to comprehend and process intricate textual data~\cite{wei2023chainofthought,wang2023selfconsistency,zhou2022least,kojima2023large}.
+In addition to their success in textual data, the studies by~\cite{chen2023large,ye2023large} highlight the effectiveness of LLMs in handling tabular data.
+However, despite their proven proficiency in understanding and analyzing textual and tabular data individually, research exploring the capacity of LLMs to tackle hybrid documents, which combine these two types of data, remains relatively scarce.

-Hybrid documents, adeptly blending textual and tabular content, convey information in a highly sophisticated and effective manner.
-They are widely used across diverse fields such as scientific research papers, medical reports, and financial reports.
-Among these, financial reports are a quintessential example of hybrid documents, distinguished by their intricate structure and the sheer volume of numerical data interspersed within text and tables.
-They play a crucial role in providing comprehensive insights for businesses and investors~\cite{brito2019hybrid33,krause2008controlling11}, making them particularly noteworthy among various types of hybrid documents.

-In order to investigate the potential of LLMs in extracting and understanding information from hybrid documents, we design a task focused on Key Performance Indicator (KPI)-related information extraction from financial reports.
-Existing methods attempting to address this challenge face several limitations, such as inflexible rule-based named entity recognition methods, a focus on structured data, and input token constraints that hinder comprehensive examination of financial reports~\cite{farmakiotou2000rule, brito2019hybrid33, chen2022finqa, zhu2021tatqa, zhao-etal-2022-multihiertt}.

-To address the challenges in extracting KPIs from financial reports, we propose the \textbf{A}utomatic \textbf{F}inancial \textbf{I}nformation \textbf{E}xtraction (\textbf{AFIE}) framework, a comprehensive approach that leverages LLMs.
-The AFIE framework comprises four main modules—Segmentation, Retrieval, Summarization, and Extraction—working in synergy to efficiently extract keyword-corresponding values from financial reports.
-With its carefully designed modules, AFIE exhibits three key features: 1) efficiently handling long documents, 2) resolving ambiguity in keyword representation, and 3) demonstrating sensitivity to numerical values, effectively tackling the challenges of KPI-related information extraction from financial reports.
-Our contributions can be summarized as follows: